Nickiel12/mbslave-flake/README.md

 };

 # Don't take my word for how this has to be.
-# As long as the mbslave gets passed as a parameter to the output, it's find
+# As long as the mbslave gets passed as a parameter to the output, it's fine
 outputs = inputs@{
     # ...
     mbslave